Skip to main content

 Written by Caitlin Foran

-Updated over 4 years ago
+Updated over 2 weeks ago

-In iQualify, account owners can set up the welcome message, terms of use and privacy statement that is displayed to learners when they first login to iQualify.
+In iQualify, account owners can set up the welcome message, terms of use and privacy statement displayed to learners when they first login to iQualify.
 However, perhaps you course has more specific conditions you want learners to agree to?
 As a course author, you can use a task as a method of allowing learners to tick "Yes, I have read and understood..." etc. etc.

 Often these sorts of declarations come about for formal assessment and are a requirement of the organisation or a quality assurance type body.
 So, our recommendation is to search for a solution with this framing: